Graffioh/graffioh/mds/dump/theory.md

 ### alternatives for optimization

+>[!note]
+> what is done in the industry is that these attention alternatives are combined with the normal attention (e.g. Nemotron 3 with Mamba 2 and normal attention)

 #### Linear attention

 instead of $Attn(Q,K,V) = \rho(QK^T)V$ quadratic complexity $(n^2d_k)$, if we ignore $\rho$ we can actually have a linear complexity: